 If the Sub-Committee is not inclined to revoke the licence they have outlined conditions to be imposed that they consider need to be in place as a minimum for this premises to operate supplying alcohol.

 There were no representations from the other responsible authority.

-Paul Campbell Licensing Specialist London Borough of Havering
+Paul Campbell Licensing Specialist London Borough of Havering This page is deliberately left blank

 John Wade Public Protection Manager